Maryedith Burrell: Early life

-Maryedith Burrell was born Maryedith Ann Smith and raised in Gilroy, California.
-After attending Santa Catalina School on scholarship, she headed to UC Santa Cruz, working and studying simultaneously with American Conservatory Theater and The San Francisco Mime Troupe.
+Burrell is a native of Gilroy, California, the daughter of Gilroy's city historian, Howard Smith, and his wife, Pat.
+After attending Santa Catalina School on scholarship, Burrell headed to UC Santa Cruz, working and studying simultaneously with American Conservatory Theater and The San Francisco Mime Troupe.
 While attending college, Burrell workshopped with The Royal Shakespeare Company and director Peter Brook, as well as Teatro Campensino with Louis Valdez.
 After two terms at UCSC, she transferred to UCLA and as a student in its Theatre Arts Program received the Hugh O'Brian acting award.
 The acting award judges included Academy Award winner Jack Lemmon, who became an early mentor.
+She graduated from UCLA in 1972.

 Roles on television shows such as Days of Our Lives, M*A*S*H and Remington Steele soon followed.

 Early acting and writing

-After attending college, Burrell worked as a publicist for the new Westwood Playhouse, now known as Geffen Playhouse, where she met actors Jason Robards, Shelley Winters, and Lee Grant who encouraged her to pursue an acting career.
+After attending college, Burrell worked as a publicist for the new Westwood Playhouse.
+While there she met actors Jason Robards, Shelley Winters, and Lee Grant who encouraged her to pursue an acting career.
 She soon began performing with the Los Angeles-based improv troupe The Groundlings.
 She went on to work with The Second City, The Comedy Store Players, Sills And Company, Off The Wall, and The War Babies.
 At The War Babies, Ann Marcus, producer of Norman Lear's Mary Hartman, Mary Hartman, invited Burrell to write for The Life and Times of Eddie Roberts.
 This kicked off a number of writing jobs.